tarwn/lessthandot-hugo/blogs/content/posts/2012-11-23-hello-world-2.md

 </div>

 <p style="text-align: justify;">
   I intend to write most blog posts about SSIS, occasionally deviating in the wider area of BI, such as Analysis Services (SSAS), Reporting Services (SSRS) or just SQL Server in general.
-I probably will be taking baby steps at first, writing smaller posts of content I’m already familiar with, until I get my writing skills up to speed.
+I probably will be taking baby steps at first, writing smaller posts of content I'm already familiar with, until I get my writing skills up to speed.
 </p>

 <p class="MsoNormal" style="text-align: justify;">